By Joseph Forster

 After applying the render powder, I did a little texturing around the base and some weathering near the ground and on the roof.

 The 4Ground example had plenty of dusty weathering on the roof and I imitated that.
-I think I could have gone a little lighter, but it works.
+Looking at it in photos, I think I could have gone a little lighter, but it works.

 I used some Vallejo Brown Earth texture paint around the base.